15 Appropriate Movies for Spanish Class 2025

 The Casagrandes Movie Spanish class resources from Mis Clases Locas

-Next, the newest movie for Spanish class on Netflix The Casagrandes Movie.
+Next, the newest addition to this list of Spanish movie is The Casagrandes Movie on Netflix.
 On March 22, 2024, this spinoff of the Nickelodeon show The Casagrandes arrived on Netflix.

-The multigenerational Mexican-American family, The Casagrandes, travels to Mexico in the new film.
+The multigenerational Mexican-American family, The Casagrandes, travels to Mexico on a family vacation in the new film.
 Los Casagrande: película is an animated comedy, adventure, fantasy film.
 The Casagrandes has a big theme of family, with a positive representation of Mexican-Americans.
+It naturally includes Spanish words in the English version as well.

 This movie ties in with legends and the indigenous peoples of Mexico.
 In particular, The Casagrandes Movie uses the languages and traditions of the Purépecha.
 The Purépecha are a group of Indigenous people in the northwestern region of Michoacán, Mexico.